top of page

 Summary:

-Latest Update: Re-referred to Committees on Health and Judiciary on May 21.
+Latest Update: Ordered to Senate Committee on Health and Judiciary on June 4.
+Passed the House on May 23.

 Summary: